EriksenJ/ra_guide/README.md

     1. Pull latest updates from the remote repository.
     2. Make changes to the files you are working on.
     3. Commit your changes.
+	    1. Add a reference to the task you are working on in the commit message if relevant.
+You do this by adding adding a reference to the task-number, e.g.,  `Task24 - `, in front of the commit message.
     4. Pull the latest updates from the remote repository and resolve any conflicts.
     5. Push your changes to the remote repository.
 - Guides